Who Is the United States' New Speaker?

 Pelosi is generally considered to be liberal on many issues.
 For example, she has championed immigrant and LGBT rights.
-She is an advocate of legalising the use of marijuana and has spoken out against some of the tougher interrogation techniques employed by the CIA.
 However, Pelosi voted in favour of the 2006 Internet Gambling Bill which made it illegal for many casinos to operate online in nearly all US states.
 She also garnered criticism from some liberals for her condemnation of Edward Snowden, the activist who revealed the extent to which the US authorities were collecting data on its citizens.

 That said, once Pelosi returned to her speaker's role following the 2018 mid-term elections, she immediately took the opportunity to show her liberal stance on immigration by refusing to fund the president's Mexican wall project.
 She has also spoken repeatedly about the alleged links between the president's 2016 election campaign and Russia.
 She is likely to go on backing the ongoing investigation into that matter.
 Pelosi opposed the US becoming involved in the First Gulf War and its subsequent invasion of Iraq under President Bush Junior.